Redeem Now Ends in:

 • Change Strings in Full Sets: Ensures consistent tension, tone, and lifespan.

-Learn to Hold Down Frets
+Hold Down Frets Correctly

 Proper finger placement is key for clear, buzz-free notes.